Veritone, Inc. (NASDAQ:VERI) Expected to Post Earnings of -$0.12 Per Share

-Analysts expect Veritone, Inc. (NASDAQ:VERI) to post ($0.12) earnings per share (EPS) for the current quarter, Zacks Investment Research reports.
-Three analysts have issued estimates for Veritone’s earnings.
-Veritone reported earnings of ($0.15) per share in the same quarter last year, which would indicate a positive year-over-year growth rate of 20%.
-The company is expected to announce its next quarterly earnings results on Monday, November 8th.
+Wall Street brokerages predict that Veritone, Inc. (NASDAQ:VERI) will announce earnings of ($0.12) per share for the current quarter, Zacks Investment Research reports.
+Three analysts have provided estimates for Veritone’s earnings.
+Veritone posted earnings of ($0.15) per share in the same quarter last year, which would suggest a positive year over year growth rate of 20%.
+The business is scheduled to issue its next quarterly earnings report on Monday, November 8th.

-On average, analysts expect that Veritone will report full-year earnings of ($0.23) per share for the current year, with EPS estimates ranging from ($0.27) to ($0.21).
-For the next fiscal year, analysts anticipate that the business will post earnings of $0.21 per share, with EPS estimates ranging from ($0.21) to $0.47.
-Zacks Investment Research’s earnings per share calculations are a mean average based on a survey of research firms that follow Veritone.
+On average, analysts expect that Veritone will report full-year earnings of ($0.23) per share for the current financial year, with EPS estimates ranging from ($0.27) to ($0.21).
+For the next financial year, analysts anticipate that the business will post earnings of $0.21 per share, with EPS estimates ranging from ($0.21) to $0.47.
+Zacks Investment Research’s EPS averages are a mean average based on a survey of research analysts that cover Veritone.

-Veritone (NASDAQ:VERI) last released its quarterly earnings results on Tuesday, August 3rd.
-The company reported ($0.12) earnings per share for the quarter, beating the Zacks’ consensus estimate of ($0.41) by $0.29.
+Veritone (NASDAQ:VERI) last posted its earnings results on Tuesday, August 3rd.
+The company reported ($0.12) earnings per share for the quarter, topping the consensus estimate of ($0.41) by $0.29.
+The firm had revenue of $19.21 million during the quarter, compared to analysts’ expectations of $18.94 million.
 Veritone had a negative return on equity of 92.40% and a negative net margin of 95.21%.

-The business had revenue of $19.21 million for the quarter, compared to the consensus estimate of $18.94 million.
+A number of hedge funds and other institutional investors have recently modified their holdings of the business.
+Parametric Portfolio Associates LLC raised its stake in shares of Veritone by 3.5% during the second quarter.
+Parametric Portfolio Associates LLC now owns 31,318 shares of the company’s stock worth $617,000 after purchasing an additional 1,045 shares during the last quarter.
+Morgan Stanley raised its stake in shares of Veritone by 47.3% during the second quarter.
+Morgan Stanley now owns 447,024 shares of the company’s stock worth $8,811,000 after purchasing an additional 143,509 shares during the last quarter.
+Invesco Ltd. raised its stake in shares of Veritone by 11.3% during the second quarter.
+Invesco Ltd. now owns 10,155 shares of the company’s stock worth $201,000 after purchasing an additional 1,029 shares during the last quarter.
+Metropolitan Life Insurance Co NY raised its stake in shares of Veritone by 104,700.0% during the second quarter.
+Metropolitan Life Insurance Co NY now owns 7,336 shares of the company’s stock worth $145,000 after purchasing an additional 7,329 shares during the last quarter.
+Finally, Millennium Management LLC raised its stake in shares of Veritone by 175.5% during the second quarter.
+Millennium Management LLC now owns 147,287 shares of the company’s stock worth $2,903,000 after purchasing an additional 93,833 shares during the last quarter.
+Institutional investors own 47.45% of the company’s stock.

 Veritone, Inc engages in the provision of artificial intelligence (AI) computing solutions to media and entertainment, government, and legal and compliance industries.
 It operates through the following segments: Advertising; aiWARE SaaS Solutions; and aiWARE Content Licensing and Media Services.
 The Advertising segment places advertisements for clients, primarily with radio broadcasters, podcasters and digital media producers.